MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

+There is a combinator variant of the `Sum` primitive, with the query to be aggregated as an argument.
+Observe that the `Sum()` combinator is evaluated elementwise, that is, it produces its outputs in correspondence with its inputs.

+    void[OneTo(3) >> Sum(OneTo(It))]
+    #=>
+      │ It │
+    ──┼────┼
+    1 │  1 │
+    2 │  3 │
+    3 │  6 │
+    =#

-Native Julia language aggregates, such as `mean`, can be easily lifted.
-DataKnots automatically converts a plural query into an input vector required by the native aggregate.
+Julia language aggregates, such as `mean`, can be easily lifted.
+DataKnots automatically converts the plural query parameter into the vector argument required by the native aggregate.

     using Statistics
     Mean(X) = Lift(mean, (X,))